-Apply to become a Burwood Mentor in Trimester 1, 2014.
+Apply to become a Burwood Mentor in 2015.
 Please contact Georgina to discuss (phone: 0419 875 828) or submit an expression of interest via the online application form.

-A new group of nervous and excited students will commence studies in Trimester 1 at Deakin University in 2014 and the Faculty of Arts and Education would like to invite you to become a peer mentor, as part of our support program for both new students and those continuing who would like a bit of assistance.
+A new group of nervous and excited students will commence studies in 2015 and the Faculty of Arts and Education would like to invite you to become a peer mentor, as part of our support program for both new students and those continuing who would like a bit of assistance.